Nasty Gallery

 You can contact them at:

-Joe Ramsay Founder of Cura Mentis Architecture- Health System Architect @ Linn Ramsay Academy for Mental Health & Neurodiversity
+Mental Health & Neurodiversity Consultant, Founder of Linn Ramsay Academy for Mental Health & Neurodiversity

 Founder, Linn Ramsay Academy for Mental Health and Neurodiversity

-Joe Ramsay is a respected registered and qualified Mental Health Nurse and a Neurodivergent Consultant professional with a wealth of experience shaped by both professional expertise and lived experience.
+Joe Ramsay is a respected Registered Mental Health Nurse and Neurodivergent Consultant, with a wealth of experience shaped by both professional expertise and lived experience.
 His work is defined by a deep commitment to advancing neurodiversity inclusion, improving mental health support, and creating systems that serve vulnerable and underrepresented communities with dignity, compassion, and understanding.

-A central part of Joe’s mission is realised through the Linn Ramsay Academy for Mental Health and Neurodiversity, an online platform he founded to provide free, high-quality self-help materials and training guides.
-These resources are used by individuals for personal development and by organisations as part of staff education and awareness programs.
+These resources are used by individuals for personal development and by organisations as part of staff education and awareness programmes.
 The Academy champions accessible, trauma-informed learning and promotes practical tools to support inclusion and wellbeing across all sectors.
-All resources are offered without cost, helping to remove barriers to knowledge and support.
+All resources are offered free of charge, helping to remove barriers to knowledge and support.

-Joe is widely known for his collaborative, values-led approach.
+Joe is widely recognised for his collaborative, values-led approach.
 He works alongside grassroots initiatives, community partners, and advocacy groups to co-develop workshops, campaigns, and inclusive projects.
-His work is grounded in a belief that lived experience holds power, and that meaningful change comes from centring voices too often overlooked.
+His work is grounded in the belief that lived experience holds power, and that meaningful change comes from centring voices too often overlooked.

-Please use the link below to take you to Joe's amazing educational Guides , you can also contact him through facebook.
+Please use the link below to access Joe’s outstanding educational resources.

 The UK Wolfpack